M.A., English, West Virginia University, 2001

 Rashna Richards is Associate Professor and T. K. Young Chair of English.
 She also directs the Film and Media Studies program.
 Her teaching and research interests include American film and television, critical theory, and transnational cultural studies.
-Her first book, Cinematic Flashes: Cinephilia and Classical Hollywood (Indiana UP, 2013), offered a cinephiliac history of the studio system.
-Her second book, a co-edited collection titled For the Love of Cinema: Teaching Our Passion in and outside the Classroom (Bloomington: Indiana UP, 2017), explores the role of love—of cinema and of cinema studies—in teaching film.
-She is now working on Cinematic TV: Serial Drama Goes to the Movies, a monograph that investigates how contemporary serial dramas copy, quote, and appropriate American Cinema.
+Her first book, Cinematic Flashes: Cinephilia and Classical Hollywood (Indiana UP, 2013), offers a cinephiliac history of the studio system.
+Her second book, a co-edited collection titled For the Love of Cinema: Teaching Our Passion in and outside the Classroom (Indiana UP, 2017), explores the role of love, of cinema and of cinema studies, in teaching film.
+She is now working on Cinematic TV: Serial Drama Goes to the Movies (under advance contract with Oxford UP), which investigates how contemporary serial dramas copy, quote, and appropriate American cinema.
 Vita

 Peer-Reviewed Articles and Book Chapters

 “Visualizing with New Comprehension: Mothering and Autoethnography,” in Mothers of Invention: Parenting and/as Filmmaking Practice, eds.
 Corinn Columpar and Sophie Mayer (Forthcoming).

 “Love, Desi Style: Arranged Marriage and Transnational Mobility in Mira Nair’s The Namesake.”
 Canadian Journal of Film Studies 26.1 (2017): 64-80.

 “Introduction: Love and Teaching, Love and Film,” For the Love of Cinema: Teaching Our Passion in and outside the Classroom, eds.
 Rashna Wadia Richards and David T. Johnson (Bloomington: Indiana University Press, 2017), 1-23.